Last updated on .

 Calima Gold Museum

-Around the corner is the Calima Gold Museum (Museo del Oro Calima).
-It’s located in the Banco de la República building.
-Admission is free (as of April 2025) and it’s open Tuesday through Saturday.
+On the block south of La Merced is the Calima Gold Museum (Museo del Oro Calima), located in the Banco de la República building.
+Admission is free (as of November 2025) and it’s open Tuesday through Saturday.

 Calima Gold Museum